 Is it more advantageous for you to take the tax credit for dependent care expenses OR to pay for these expenses through a dependent care FSA?
 You cannot claim the same expenses both ways.

-• Dependent Care FSA: Reimbursement of dependent care expenses through an FSA becomes more valuable as family income increases.
-The crossover income level at which the advantages of both methods are about equal (in terms of federal income and Social Security taxes) occurs at $24,000 of adjusted gross income.
+- Dependent Care FSA: Reimbursement of dependent care expenses through an FSA becomes more valuable as family income increases.
+The crossover income level at which the advantages of both methods are about equal (in terms of federal income, FICA, Medicare, and some state taxes and Social Security taxes) occurs at $24,000 of adjusted gross income.
 Use this general rule as a guideline only!

 Please contact your tax advisor to determine which is better for you.